Two-Year and Four-Year Degree Options

 1. Concentration in Criminal Justice, Bachelor of Arts Degree

-Beginning Fall 2020, students will be able to earn a concentration in Criminal Justice as part of the SMC Bachelor's Degree.
+Criminal Justice is offered as a concentration in our customizable bachelor's degree.
 At SMC, you'll study Criminal Justice and one additional concentration, while also taking career development courses via the Camak Core.

 2. Associate in Criminal Justice Degree